bearpaw/pytorch-pose/README.md

 You may also evaluate the result by running `python evaluation/eval_PCKh.py` to evaluate the predictions.
 It will produce exactly the same result as that of the MATLAB.
 Thanks [@sssruhan1](https://github.com/sssruhan1) for the [contribution](https://github.com/bearpaw/pytorch-pose/pull/2).

 ### Training
-Run the following command in terminal to train a single stack of hourglass network on the MPII human pose dataset.
+Run the following command in terminal to train an 8-stack of hourglass network on the MPII human pose dataset.
 ```
-CUDA_VISIBLE_DEVICES=0 python example/mpii.py -a hg1 --checkpoint checkpoint/mpii/hg1 -j 4
+CUDA_VISIBLE_DEVICES=0 python example/mpii.py -a hg --stacks 8 --blocks 1 --checkpoint checkpoint/mpii/hg8 -j 4
 ```
 Here,
 * `CUDA_VISIBLE_DEVICES=0` identifies the GPU devices you want to use.
 For example, use `CUDA_VISIBLE_DEVICES=0,1` if you want to use two GPUs with ID `0` and `1`.